amanjeet25/FilizKoksel.github.io/research/index.md

 ---
-title: Research
+title: Our Research
 nav:
-  order: 1
+  order: 2
   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+# Our Research

+Our research centers on food processing using innovative techniques.
+Explore our key projects and published papers here.

 {% include section.html %}

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Nitrogen Gas-Assisted Extrusion for Improving the Physical Quality of Pea Protein-Enriched Corn Puffs with a Wide Range of Protein Contents" style="rich" %}

 {% include section.html %}